ruanzhijun/online-poker-texas-hold-em/README.md

 ### Client
 * Add GUI.
 Images and all that.
+* Set the close of all opened connections in a Shutdown Hook when closed the whole client.

 ### Server
+* Set the port so it's asked by default when starting the server.

 ## Future Planned Improvements
 * Set a timer for a player's action.
+* Adjust the timers.
+Right now there's a 5000 ms delay when ending a round until it starts the next one.

 ## Network packages order
 Here are documented all the actions, which do use the network, and as so need to be synchronized between _Client_ and _Server_.